-Ultimately, Shinnok’s plan involved the Jinsei, which is like Earthrealm’s life force.
+Shinnok’s plan involved the Jinsei, Earthrealm’s mystical life force.
 Shinnok wanted to poison it with his own evil magic, corrupting the entire planet and making it his domain.
-Or something.

 Once again, Liu Kang came out the winner and Shinnok was sent back to the Netherrealm.
 Kitana offered him a spot at her side as ruler of Edenia, but he decided against it.
 His place was Earthrealm.
 On the upside, Kitana became close allies with Goro and Kung Lao appeared before him to end their family beef.